MichaelHopwood/HopML/docs/projects.rst

 Physics-based method for generating fully synthetic IV curve training datasets for machine learning classification of PV failures
 ################

 To circumvent having to induce failures in real systems for data collection (as done in the study above), a physics-based simulation framework is built.
 Results show no difference in a failure classification task (evaluated on measured data) when using simulations or real measured data in training.
-The code was released `here <https://github.com/sandialabs/pvOps>`_.
+The code was released `here <https://github.com/sandialabs/pvOps>`_ and a paper is pending review from a journal.

 .. image:: _static/ieeeaccess_simulation_iv_nn.png